-Like a durable power of attorney for health care, a court guardianship results in the appointment of another person to make health decisions for someone who is incapable of making them.
-Under a guardianship, however, the court-appointed person is known as a legal guardian, while the person with an impaired decision-making capacity is known as a ward.
+Like a durable power of attorney for health care, court guardianship results in the appointment of another person to make health decisions for someone who is incapable of making them.
+Under guardianship, however, the court-appointed person is known as a legal guardian, while the person with an impaired decision-making capacity is known as a ward.

 Unlike the durable power of attorney for health care designation, an individual has no control over who will become their guardian and the powers granted.
 Instead, a probate court makes these decisions after a declaration of an individual’s incapacity.
-In most cases where possible, a judge appoints a family member as guardian.
+In most cases, where possible, a judge appoints a family member as a guardian.

 A court-appointed guardian must always act in the ward’s best interest and receives compensation from the ward’s estate, if there is money available.

 FAQs About Durable Power Of Attorney For Health Care